Manya-tech/SmartView/README.md

 ---

-We're excited to have you on board as a contributor to Insightify!
+We're excited to have you on board as a contributor to SmartView!
 If you have any questions or suggestions, feel free to reach out to us or open an issue.
 Happy coding! 🚀